Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

-It is clear that brute-force fine-tuning is computationally expensive, requiring about a day for one dataset with one pre-trained model.
-Selecting the best pre-trained model out of $12$ models would cost $12$ days.
-Extracting features is very cheap and costs much less.
-Note that the cost of LogME in Table~\ref{tab:efficiency} contains the cost of extracting features, and we can see that the additional time-cost of LogME compared to feature extraction is rather small, which means that \emph{LogME's cost is very close to the lower bound} (the cost of feature extraction).
-In computer vision, the wall-clock time of LogME is reduced by more than $3700\times$ speedup with $120\times$ less memory footprint.
-In the NLP domain, feature extraction is much slower and therefore the wall-clock time speedup is not as striking as computer vision, but the speedup still reaches two orders of magnitude.
+Based on Table~\ref{tab:efficiency}, we have the following observations: (1) brute-force fine-tuning is computationally expensive, requiring about a day for one dataset with one pre-trained model.
+Selecting the best pre-trained model out of $12$ models would cost $12$ GPU-days.
+(2) Extracting features is very cheap and costs much less than fine-tuning.
+(3) The additional time-cost of LogME compared to feature extraction is rather small, which means that \emph{LogME's cost is very close to the lower bound}.
+In computer vision, LogME is $3700\times$ faster than fine-tuning, with $120\times$ less memory footprint.
+In the NLP domain, feature extraction is much slower than that in computer vision, and therefore the wall-clock time speedup ($88\times$) is not that striking.

-In summary, LogME is efficient in terms of both wall-clock time and memory footprint, thanks to the optimized algorithm (fixed point iteration) brought by the theoretical analysis.
+In summary, LogME is efficient in terms of both wall-clock time and memory footprint, thanks to the optimized algorithm (fixed point iteration) inspired by the theoretical analysis.